amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 At first glance, it all seemed like ordinary bureaucracy, frustrating, but necessary.
 So you go on building around it: adding approvals here, routing exceptions there, outlier handling for one customer, overrides for another.
 Soon, the system becomes a configuration jungle, 200 rules stacked on top of one another, every branch carved out to manage some special scenario.

-But this complexity wasn't designed to "keep humans busy."
+<span class="marginnote">This is the cognitive saturation thesis: humans externalize logic not out of laziness but out of necessity.
+Herbert Simon called it <span class="inline-code">bounded rationality</span> in the 1950s.
+We're only now building systems that can hold the full map.</span>But this complexity wasn't designed to "keep humans busy."
 It emerged because humans couldn't hold the full context.
 Every exception, every dependency, every customer-specific rule, all of it had to live somewhere.
 No single person, or even team, could hold it all in their head, so we externalized the logic into sprawling systems.
 The jumble wasn't intentional; it was inevitable.

 And then something shifts.
 The moment AI stops assisting and starts orchestrating, the entire structure changes.
 The jungle fades.
 All those conditions, overrides, reconciliations, gone.
 What felt necessary was only managing complexity that didn't need to exist in the first place.